 After making these changes, check if the problem still persists.
 This might be a slightly advanced solution, but many users reported that it worked for them, so you might want to try it out.

-According to them, to fix the issue, you need to manually add the IP address and the server name to the hosts file on your PC.
+According to them, to fix the issue, you need to manually add the IP address and the server name to the host’s file on your PC.

-Solution 9 – Check if 3389 port is enabled
+8. Check if 3389 port is enabled

 If Remote Desktop won’t connect, the problem might be your firewall.
 Your firewall can block certain ports in order to protect your PC, but sometimes your firewall can block certain ports by mistake.

 If this port is enabled, but the issue still appears, try disabling and enabling your firewall.
 Sometimes a quick firewall reset can fix the problem, so you might want to try that.

-Solution 10 – Change your connection from Public to Private
+9. Change your connection from Public to Private

 - Click the network icon in the bottom right corner of your Taskbar and click on your network connection.
-In our case, the name of network connection is Network, but it might be different on your PC.
+In our case, the name of the network connection is Network, but it might be different on your PC.